 This research was incredibly important because it showed that index investing was more than just a theory.
 It was something that could actually be applied in real life by real people to get better results with less effort.

-Hard to argue with that.
+It’s hard to argue with that.

-BUT, if you pick a solid index investment strategy and stick with it, you will guarantee yourself two things:
+But, if you pick a solid index investment strategy and stick with it, you will guarantee yourself two things: